 | Customization Available | Logo placement on frame/components |

 One operational consideration often overlooked: cable maintenance.
 Multi-function racks have complex cable routings.
 This unit's design separates the smith machine cable path from the crossover cable path, meaning a failure in one system doesn't disable the entire rack.
 For commercial facilities, this redundancy matters—a snapped crossover cable shouldn't take the smith machine offline.
-The plywood case packaging suggests the manufacturer understands international shipping requirements, but buyers should inspect for laser-cut cable access panels for field service.
+The rack features laser-cut cable access panels for easy field service without disassembling the entire frame, reducing maintenance downtime and service costs.

 Ultimately, this rack answers a specific question: "How many exercises can I offer from a single floor anchor?"
 For a facility constrained by square meter pricing, the answer—eleven primary modalities—represents a compelling equipment density ratio.
-The 75x75x3mm tube and commercial use classification suggest the manufacturer intends this for daily, sweaty, high-repetition environments, not decorative fitness spaces.
+The 75x75x3mm tube and commercial use classification confirm this rack is engineered for daily heavy use in high-traffic commercial environments.

 |---|---|